joelparkerhenderson/demo-swift-rest/README.md

   * Need help?
 See our repo [demo_swift_text_view](https://github.com/joelparkerhenderson/demo_swift_text_view).

-1. Add Alamofire to the project.
+1. Add dependencies for Alamofire, ObjectMapper, and Realm.

   * To add Alamofire as a dependency, we prefer using Carthage.